The Burning Court: Literary significance and criticism

 "A stunning situation to start with, which leads to steadily more complicated problems -- all perfectly clear, thanks to the art of this master of plotting ... we are also given a rationally possible explanation of the events, but the odor of brimstone overcomes the factual sense and renders the story a hybrid."

 Boucher and McComas praised the novel as the "finest of all fusions of deductive puzzle and supernatural horror."

 Adaptations

 A 30-minute radio dramatization of the novel was broadcast by CBS on June 17, 1942 and again on June 14, 1945 as part of the series Suspense.
 A French-Italian-German film of the same name (directed by Julien Duvivier and written by Charles Spaak) was released in 1962.

+A 6-part radio dramatization was broadcast by NRK Radioteatret in late 1975 with the title Sort messe.

-A 3-part TV dramatization was broadcast by RAI in summer 1979, with the title La Dama Dei Veleni.
+A 3-part TV dramatization was broadcast by RAI in summer 1979, with the title La dama dei veleni.